-An evil maid attack is a security exploit that targets a computing device that has been shut down and left unattended.
+An evil maid attack is a security exploit that physically targets an unattended computing device.
 An evil maid attack is characterized by the attacker's ability to physically access the target multiple times without the owner's knowledge.

 Scene II: An evil maid (who is actually a corporate spy involved in industrial espionage) spots the CFO leaving her room.

 Scene III: The evil maid sneaks into the CFO's room and boots up her laptop from a compromised bootloader on a USB stick.
 The evil maid then installs a keylogger to capture the CFO's encryption key and shuts the laptop back down.

 Scene IV: The CFO returns from dinner and boots up her computer.
 Suspecting nothing, she enters her encryption key and unlocks the laptop's disk drive.

 Scene V: The following morning, while the CFO is downstairs at breakfast, the evil maid comes back and retrieves the keylogger which now knows the CFO's encryption key.